Williamson A. Sangma: Hill state movement

 The separate state question became an election issue in the 1957 general elections in Assam.
-The EITU, United Mizo Freedom Organization (UMFO), the Mizo Union, and the Garo National Union captured a majority of seats giving the impetus and popular mandate for the Hills Movement, while the Congress lost-all five seats in the United Khasi-Jaintia Hills, three seats in Garo Hills, and one seat in Mikir Hills and North Cachar Hills.
-Bimala Prasad Chaliha with confidence from hills people, became the Chief Minister of Assam.
+The EITU, United Mizo Freedom Organization (UMFO), the Mizo Union, and the Garo National Union captured a majority of seats giving the impetus and popular mandate for the Hills Movement, while the Congress lost all five seats in the United Khasi-Jaintia Hills, three seats in Garo Hills, and one seat in Mikir Hills and North Cachar Hills.
+Bimala Prasad Chaliha, with the confidence from the hills people, became Chief Minister of Assam.
 In 1957, Sangma was elected to the Assam Legislative Assembly.
 In the following year, he joined the cabinet of Assam to look after the departments of tribal regions, information, publicity, and transport.
-After the Indian independence, when the Nagas declared war against India, the tribes inhabiting the Khasi-Jhantia-Garo Hills extended co-operation to Government of Assam; as a result, Williamson Sangma was taken in the cabinet of Chaliha, Chief Minister of Assam, as a Cabinet minister in charge of the "Tribal Areas Department."
+After Indian independence, when the Nagas declared war against India, the tribes inhabiting the Khasi-Jhantia-Garo Hills extended co-operation to Government of Assam.
+As a result, Williamson Sangma became a member of the cabinet of Chaliha, Chief Minister of Assam, as a minister in charge of the "Tribal Areas Department."
 When the Assamese language bill was passed in spite of opposition from tribal people, later, he resigned from the cabinet to fight for the cause of separate statehood.

 Imposition of Assamese state language impact

-In 1960, the Assam Provincial Congress Committee(APCC) met on 22 April 1960, and directed the Chief Minister Chaliha to declare the Assamese as the State language.
-This further infuriated the tribal people, but accelerated the movement for Hills state, and subsequently, in a "All Assam Hills leaders conference" held at Tura, Garo Hills, on 28 April 1960, they vehemently opposed the imposition of Assamese language and demanded the immediate amendment of the Sixth Schedule.
+In 1960, the Assam Provincial Congress Committee (APCC) met 22 April, and directed Chief Minister Chaliha to declare Assamese as the official state language.
+This further infuriated the tribal people, but accelerated the movement for a Hills state, and subsequently, in an "All Assam Hills leaders conference" held at Tura, Garo Hills, on 28 April 1960, they vehemently opposed the imposition of the Assamese language and demanded the immediate amendment of the Sixth Schedule.
 With outbreak of violence between the Assamese speaking and Bengali speaking communities in the Assam plains, it further united the Hill parties and Hill state movement gained its momentum once again.
 In June 1960, Sangma called for a conference of all leaders of all the political parties in the hill areas.
 The conference unanimously resolved to oppose the "Official Language Bill".
 It also resolved to form the "All Party Hill Leaders Conference" (APHLC), with Sangma as its first chairman.
-In September 1960, the APHLC's Council of Action issued an ultimatum to the Assam CM; consequently, Sangma resigned his cabinet post from the government in protest against the official Assamese language policy adopted by the Assam government.
+In September 1960, the APHLC's Council of Action issued an ultimatum to the Assam CM; consequently, Sangma resigned his cabinet post in protest against the official Assamese language policy adopted by the Assam government.

-Assam assembly adopted the Assamese as State language on the night of 24 October 1960.
-Following which, the third APHLC met at Haflong in North Cachar and demanded for the immediate creation of a separate Hill state.
+The Assam Assembly adopted Assamese as their State language on the night of 24 October 1960, following which the third APHLC met at Haflong in North Cachar and demanded the immediate creation of a separate Hill state.